hustcer/nushell.github.io/.ebook-pub/commands/append.md

 ## Parameters

-- `row`: the row, list, or table to append
+- `row`: The row, list, or table to append.

 ## Input/output types: